MagePsycho/mysql-user-db-creator-bash-script/README.md

 # MySQL Database, User/Password Creator

-This Script helps you to create database, user & password with just one command.
+This Script helps you to create MySQL database, user & password with just one command.

 ## INSTALL